What did homoousios mean to the Nicene Council?

 In the Old Testament, God is one.
 There is little indication of a second divine Being.

-But the New Testament reveals a second ‘God’, namely, the Son of God who is also called ‘I am’ and ‘the First and the Last’, who is God’s Agent in the creation of all things and maintains all things.
+But the New Testament reveals a second divine Being, namely, the Son of God, who is also called ‘I am’ and ‘the First and the Last’, who is God’s Agent in the creation of all things and maintains all things.
 So, the question arose, how does the Son relate to the Father?

-The ‘one hypostasis’ theology argues from the Old Testament and claims that, since the Old Testament asserts only one God, the ‘Father’ and ‘Son’ must be one Person.
+‘One hypostasis’ theology argues from the Old Testament and claims that, since the Old Testament asserts only one divine Being, the ‘Father’ and ‘Son’ must be one Person.

 Overview